harrwinraoapps/emagazine/content/post/group_three/Love All Serve All/index.md

-author = "Yoshana Tharshini Achuthan" title = "Love All Serve All" date = "2020-10-23" description = "I realised that with Swami's blessing and guidence, this epidemic will be over soon." slug = "love-all-serve-all" image = "swami.jpg" comments = false
+author = "Yoshana Tharshini Achuthan" title = "Love All Serve All" date = "2020-10-23" description = "I realised that with Swami's blessings and guidance, this epidemic will be over soon." slug = "love-all-serve-all" image = "swami.jpg" comments = false